 Why Your E-Commerce Campaigns Need Creative Automation

-Consumers Want Creative Variety
+Consumers Want Creative Variety to Avoid Ad Fatigue

-We recently conducted a survey to find out what exactly customers think of the content they’re seeing from brands.
-We found that 66% of U.S. shoppers find ads and social media messaging from brands to be repetitive and 67% want to see a greater variety in brand storytelling.
-This means that brands must find new ways to engage with their consumers through personalized messaging across a variety of channels.
+We recently conducted a survey to find out what exactly customers think of the content they see from brands.
+We found that 66% of U.S. shoppers find ads and social media messaging from brands to be repetitive, and 67% want to see a greater variety in brand storytelling.
+This means that brands must find new ways to engage with their consumers through personalized messaging across various channels.
 Different stories must be produced for different audiences, or else they simply will not hold shoppers’ attention.
 For example, long-term buyers do not want to see the same creative as new customers.
 It won’t resonate.
 Not only do consumers want variety, but they also want to see different emotions from brands.
 A recent study found that some of the most successful brands tap into emotionally-compelling content that varies by channel.
 Additionally, when brands start activating in local markets, they need to create ads that feature culturally-relevant imagery and language.
 This drastically increases the volume of content that brands need to produce to reach every unique audience.

-Manual Production Falls Flat
+Manual Production Falls Flat in E-commerce Campaigns

-While marketers face these enormous content demands, creative teams are struggling to keep up.
-Overwhelmed and over-capacity, they spend so much time on repetitive tasks, like resizing and reformatting, that they no longer have the bandwidth to come up with the big, creative ideas.
+While marketers face these enormous content demands, creative teams struggle to keep up.
+Overwhelmed and over-capacity, they spend so much time on repetitive tasks, like resizing and reformatting, that they no longer have the bandwidth to come up with big, creative ideas.
 When creatives are forced to work like machines and spend all of their time cranking out numerous assets, the quality of the work declines.
 Creativity is lost.

 One of the most efficient and agile ways for e-commerce brands to produce large volumes of creative assets is with cloud-based automation.
-Not only does it support real-time communication amongst all stakeholders, but it allows teams to make master templates connected to feeds which house all of your design and copy variations.
+Not only does it support real-time communication amongst all stakeholders, but it allows teams to make master templates connected to feeds that house all of your design and copy variations.
 The software runs all of the variants for you while maintaining creative excellence, which makes the potential for creative variety limitless.
-This means that creatives can spend less time versioning, and more time on creative ideation.
+This means that creatives can spend less time versioning and more time on creative ideation.

 E-commerce brands need to drive performance at scale without sacrificing quality.
 Often we think the solution will require either more time dedicated to content creation or more money spent on tools or hiring.
 Instead, companies that invest in automation can save on both.
 A global retail brand, for one, saved $70,000 per campaign by automating its creative assets in-house rather than outsourcing production.
 Creative Automation users have also found that they can create triple the creative volume while cutting the campaign production cycle in half.